Mary of Scotland (film): Reception

-The film is not regarded well by critics today, and in its time, it was a box office flop, causing a loss of $165,000.
+The film is not regarded well by critics today, with Guardian critic Alex von Tunzelmann pointing out that, although Katharine Hepburn makes for a ‘spirited Mary, even if this version of her story goes a little heavy on the romantic goo.' and in its time, it was a box office flop, causing a loss of $165,000.
 This was Katharine Hepburn's second flop in a row, causing her to being labeled "box office poison" in the late 1930s, leading to (after a two-year screen absence) her move to MGM for her comeback in The Philadelphia Story in 1940.